neavemj/AIV_Pipe-Introduction/README.md

 * The MiSeq machine is networked, so data can be directly uploaded to the HPC systems.

 * The aahl-02.cdc.it.csiro.au machine was created for another project but could also be used here.
-It doesn't have huge compute power but it probably ok in most cases.
+It doesn't have huge compute power but is probably ok in most cases.

 * If we happen to have larger data, the Pearcey and Bracewell servers can also 'see' the Bowen storage location and can be used for analysis.